Vika1990Z/Vika1990Z.github.io/ventus/content/tutorials-advanced/working-with-openstack-api.md

 7. [Conclusion](#conclusion)

 ## Introduction
-We encourage clients to use [CLI Users]() to work directly with OpenStack API, but it has a limitation - it's bonded to the specific project in the specific region.
+We encourage clients to use [CLI Users](https://docs.ventuscloud.eu/products/security/cli-users/) to work directly with OpenStack API, but it has a limitation - it's bonded to the specific project in the specific region.
-When you need to manage resources in all regions and all projects using the same credentials, you can use the Ventus Cloud account.
+When you need to manage resources in all regions and all projects using the same credentials, you can use the Ventus Cloud Account.

 **Required endpoints:**
 * *login.ventuscloud.eu* - used for authentication;